-Element Description Language Selection of the display language between German, English (default), Russian or Chinese Backlight The choice here is whether the backlight remains permanently on or if it should be switched off when no input via screen or rotary knob is made for 60 s.
-As soon as input is made, the backlight returns automatically.
-Furthermore, the backlight intensity can be adjusted here.
-HMI Lock See ""3.7 Control panel (HMI) lock" on page 62.
-Limits Lock See "3.8 Limits lock" on page 62 Key Sound Activates or deactivates sounds when touching a touch area in the display.
+Element Description Language Selection of the display language between German, English (default), Russian or Chinese Key Sound Activates or deactivates sounds when touching a touch area in the display.
 It can usefully signal that the action has been accepted.
 Alarm Sound Activates or deactivates the additional acoustic signal of an alarm or user defined event which has been set to "Action = ALARM".
-See also "3.6 Alarms and monitoring" on page 60.
-Status page Enables/disables two display related options for the main screen with actual and set values: Show meter bar : in U/I/P mode, i. e. resistance mode not activated, a meter bar for 0-100% actual values of voltage, current and power is shown.
+See also "3.6 Alarms and monitoring" on page 61.
+HMI Lock See ",3.7 Control panel (HMI) lock" on page 63.
+Backlight The choice here is whether the backlight remains permanently on or if it should be switche off when no input via screen or rotary knob is made for 60 s.
+As soon as input is made, the backlight returns automatically.
+Furthermore, the backlight intensity can be adjusted here Status page Enables/disables two display related options for the main screen with actual and set values: Show meter bar : in U/I/P mode, i. e. resistance mode not activated, a meter bar for 0-100% actual values of voltage, current and power is shown.
 See "3.4.8.
 The meter bars".
 Alternative status page : switches the main screen of the device with its actual and set values of voltage, current, power and - if activated - resistance to a simpler display with only voltage and current, plus status.
 See "3.4.7.
-Switching the main screen view" .
-Default setting: both disabled
+Switching the main screen view".
+Default setting: both disabled Limits Lock See "3.8 Limits lock" on page 63